 Bernard Cribbins – Winkle Picker Shoes Blues

-As you can find out in another sixties-themed playlist here, Bernard Cribbins made a string of great singles with George Martin that are as sonically inventive as they are funny.
+Bernard Cribbins made a string of great singles with George Martin – as you can hear me talking about in (Music For The) Head Ballet here – that are as sonically inventive as they are funny.
 From the b-side of the slightly more widely heard The Hole In The Ground, here’s a lament for an ill-advised footwear choice that has left him with wonky toes, an inability to participate in Youth Club dances, and a general bewilderment at how the ‘ell you clean ’em.
 Hooray for gumboots!

 Buy A Book!